sunilchaudhary85/Firebase-Chat-App-Kotlin/README.md

 ## Features
 1. Authentication
-   a.
-Sign up / Sign in screen using email and password.
+   ●  Sign up / Sign in screen using email and password.
-   b.
-Use Firebase Authentication or your own backend.
+   ●  Use Firebase Authentication or your own backend.
 3. Chat List
    ● Display a list of existing conversations.
    ● Each list item shows: